-I am a statistician and assistant professor in the College of Education at the University of Texas at Austin, where I teach in the Educational Psychology Department and the graduate program in Quantitative Methods.
+I am a statistician and associate professor in the School of Education at the University of Wisconsin-Madison, where I teach in the Educational Psychology Department and the graduate program in Quantitative Methods.
 My research involves developing statistical methods for problems in education, psychology, and other areas of social science research, with a focus on methods related to research synthesis and meta-analysis.

 PhD in Statistics, 2013